 Thanksgiving has always been a very favorite holiday of mine.
 I love to cook the entire meal from start to finish.
 Back in the day, I used to love to help my Mom, when she would let me.
 One of the dishes she made was the delectable Cornbread Dressing.
 I don’t remember her having a recipe nor have we found one.
 She died in 2001 and since that very year, I’ve tried to find a recipe that would stack up to hers.

 I was chatting with a friend on the phone the other day and came to a startling realization – I will never, ever, be able to duplicate my Mom’s Cornbread Dressing.
 I can come close but it will never be the same as hers.
 And so, with that being said, I will cease my quest to do just that because I have finally found a recipe that I am happy with and going forward, will make every year.
 It can be my own new tradition.
 It is very close to Mama’s, for sure.
 I might add some poultry seasoning next time.
 She definitely used that in her recipe and this one doesn’t call for it at all.
 I didn’t miss it but we’ll experiment next time.
 And it’ll be my recipe going forward.

-- Melt remaining ½ cup butter in a skillet over medium heat; add onions and celery, and saute 5 minutes.
-Stir in safe, parsley, and seasoned pepper.
+Melt remaining 1/2 cup butter in a skillet over medium heat; add onions and celery, and saute 5 minutes.
+Stir in sage, parsley, and seasoned pepper.
 Saute 1 minute.
 Remove from heat and stir into cornbread mixture.